 Rhode Island’s First Asbestos Lawsuit

-In 1983, Rhode Island had its first asbestos lawsuit when Georgette Brady, widow of former Navy submarine engineer, Frank Brady, filed a suit for wrongful.
+In 1983, Rhode Island had its first asbestos lawsuit when Georgette Brady, widow of former Navy submarine engineer, Frank Brady, filed a suit for wrongful death.
 While working on submarines prior to his death in 1977, Frank was exposed to asbestos on a daily basis.

 Four asbestos manufacturers were sued, including Raybestos Manhattan, Owen Corning Fiberglass, Keene Industries, and Celotex Co.
 After overwhelming evidence against the defendants, they settled out of our court for an undisclosed amount.

 Getting Medical Help in Rhode Island

 There are currently no cancer centers backed by the National Cancer Institute (NCI) in Rhode Island.
 However, the Jackson Laboratory Cancer Center in the nearby state of Maine is an NCI-designated comprehensive cancer treatment center, meaning top-notch doctors who specialize in cancer treatment are available.